 PJ has only had four editors since launch: Richard Crabtree, Basil Loven, Rex Winsbury and, for the past 22 years, Gary Cullum.

 PJ is published 10 times a year by Cullum Publishing Ltd on behalf of the News Media Association, which represents the publishers of Britain’s national, regional and local newspapers.
 The NMA was formed when the former Newspaper Society and Newspaper Publishers Association merged in 2014.

 PJ – the voice of news publishing and printing – has a rich heritage that can trace its origins back 180 years to the Newspaper Society’s Monthly Circular, first published in 1837.

-Cullum Publishing also publishes the Annual Guide to Newsaper Contract Printers, while editor and publisher Gary Cullum is technical advisor to the NMA, secretary of the Web Offset Newspaper Association and co-owner of newsawards, the former Newspaper Awards, first launched in 1997 and which celebrated its 22nd anniversary on 18th April 2018.
+Cullum Publishing also publishes the Annual Guide to Newsaper Contract Printers, while editor and publisher Gary Cullum is technical advisor to the NMA, secretary of the Web Offset Newspaper Association and co-owner of newsawards, the former Newspaper Awards, first launched in 1997 and which celebrated its 23rd anniversary in May 2019.
 Almost 500 industry executives and guests attended the black tie gala dinner at the Royal Lancaster London.
-It was hosted by BBC news presenter Kate Silverton.
+It was hosted by TV presenter Mark Durden-Smith.